berarma/oversteer/README.md

 - G29 Driving Force Racing Wheel
 - G920 Driving Force Racing Wheel

-The G923 model is still not supported by the Logitech module but there's some working going on to get them working.
+The G923 models is not supported yet by the Logitech module but there's some work going on to get them supported.
 [Patch for PS4 version](https://github.com/berarma/new-lg4ff/pull/50) and [patch for XBox version](https://patchwork.kernel.org/project/linux-input/list/?series=489571).